-I have this one identified as Doriopsis granulosa, although I notice Gosliner et al (2008) now consider it to be in the genus Doris.
-This species' gills are arranged in a more or less straight line across the back, like those of its relative, the smaller blue Doriopsis pecten.
-We have found at least 10 specimens, all at Kwajalein, ranging in length up to about 20mm.
+This species' gills are arranged in a more or less straight line across the back, like those of its relative, the smaller blue Doris pecten.
+We have found at least 12 specimens, all at Kwajalein, ranging in length up to about 20mm.
 They live along lagoon reefs under rocks at depths of 5 to 10m.
+WORMS and Molluscabase both list this in the genus Doriopsis along with D. pecten.
+However both sources list the very similar Doris viridis as a Doris.
+Until the situation is straightened out, we will follow Gosliner et al (2018) and stick with Doris for all three species.

 Often when you find this species, it has sand grains adhering to its back.